Ticket Categories and How to Use Them

 When you manually create a ticket for our out-sourced help desk, always start with this category.

-On/Off-Board MSA or New Svce
+On/Off-Board MS or New Svce

 Recurring Maintenance

 Used for all recurring ticket templates.
-After choosing this category, choose a template.

 Software/Registration Renewals